cesther/requests_nzgovtmbie/docs/index.rst

 =============

 This package allows for authentication to the NZ Govternment MBIE BusinessData services using the requests library.
-It is an example of HMAC based authenication being used in accessing protected REST end points.
+It is an example of HMAC based authenication being used to access protected REST end points.

 Usage
 -----